Bira/octopus-carnival/_drafts/hells-rebels-05-part-03.md

 The mission's goal is to track the slavers down and end them.
-It's narrative purpose is to make the PCs feel badass, because tracking down the Fetters is not hard at all and while they're not exactly pushovers they're also a fair bit weaker than the PCs and there's not a lot of them.
+It's narrative purpose is to make the PCs feel badass, because tracking down the Fetters is not hard at all, they're a fair bit weaker than the PCs, and there's not a lot of them.

 ### They Did Not Go Gently